Y 1 X 1 Domain And Range

 Understanding y = 1/x: Domain, Range, and its Unique Characteristics

 The function y = 1/x, also known as the reciprocal function or the inverse function of x, is a fundamental concept in mathematics with intriguing properties.
 Understanding its domain and range is crucial not only for solving mathematical problems but also for grasping its broader implications in various fields like physics, engineering, and economics.
-This comprehensive guide will delve into the intricacies of y = 1/x, exploring its domain, range, asymptotes, and graph, providing a solid foundation for further mathematical exploration.
+This complete walkthrough will break down the intricacies of y = 1/x, exploring its domain, range, asymptotes, and graph, providing a solid foundation for further mathematical exploration.

 Introduction: Defining the Function

 The function y = 1/x represents a relationship where the output (y) is the reciprocal of the input (x).
-This means that for every value of x (except zero), y will be its inverse.
 A crucial aspect of understanding this function lies in determining its domain and range.
 The domain refers to all possible input values of x for which the function is defined, while the range represents all possible output values of y.
+So in practice, for every value of x (except zero), y will be its inverse.
 Let's explore these concepts in detail.

 Determining the Domain of y = 1/x

 The domain of a function is the set of all possible x-values for which the function is defined.
 In the case of y = 1/x, the function is undefined when the denominator is equal to zero.
 This occurs when x = 0.
-Therefore, the domain of y = 1/x is all real numbers except zero.
-We can express this mathematically as:
+Which means, the domain of y = 1/x is all real numbers except zero.

 • Domain: (-∞, 0) U (0, ∞)